exo-archives/ks/patch/1.2.7/KS-3051/readme.txt

 Summary

     * Status: Impossible to sign in KS standalone after PORTAL-3815
-* CCP Issue:  N/A, *Product Jira Issue:* [KS-3051@JIRA].
+    * CCP Issue: N/A, Product Jira Issue: KS-3051.
     * Complexity: N/A

 The Proposal
 Problem description

 What is the problem to fix?
-*After fixing PORTAL-3815, it is impossible to sign in KS standalone.
+* After fixing PORTAL-3815, it is impossible to sign in KS standalone.

 When clicking Sign in button in Sign in form, there is a blank page and error in server console.